scrapsorra/sonic-sunventure-disasembly/README.md

 You DO NOT have to directly credit "Scrap Sorra" for using this disassembly.
 Simply credit the Sonic Sunventure Disassembly and the origins of all content used.

 DeltaW ported Super Sonic, Sonic 2's option menu, and other misc. things.
 FuzzyBit added SRAM and the Chaos Emerald Object.
+A full list of thier changes is avaliable in commit history.

 == Sound IDs 81, 82, 84, 85, 8F, 90, 92, 97, and 9B should NOT be used in any circumstance as they were ported by a bad actor that you DO NOT to associate with.
 They only remain in the game because Scrap Sorra was unable to replace them. ==